PranjalKumar09/MachineLearning/CV/2_opencv_image_operations.md

-### Enhanced and Concise Notes for Drawing Shapes, Text, and Image Manipulations with OpenCV
+### Drawing Shapes, Text, and Image Manipulations with OpenCV

 #### 1. **Drawing a Rectangle**
 ```python